nauam/Courses/docs/manual/workflow-steps/file-transfer.md

 ### Copy from SFTP to Local

-This job copy a file from remote machine to the QW Control server using SFTP
+This job copy a file from remote machine to the Rundeck server using SFTP

 ```
 - defaultTab: summary
-  description: 'Copy a file from SFTP server to qwcontrol'
+  description: 'Copy a file from SFTP server to rundeck'
   executionEnabled: true
   group: FileTransfer
   loglevel: INFO